Covid-19 in Morocco Update: 14 Sept 2021

 TOURIST SAFE MOROCCO The authorities have put in place measures to ensure that tourists can travel safely.
 The airports have already been set up with hygiene and control systems.
 By law tourist accommodation will not be allowed to reopen until they have put into place hygiene measures which are subject to control and monitoring.

-TREATMENT FOR COVID Morocco has used hydroxychloroquine which seems to have been important in keeping a low (1.7%) fatality rate and both zinc and Vitamin C are issued to patients.
+TREATMENT FOR COVID Morocco has used hydroxychloroquine which seems to have been important in keeping a low (1.7%) fatality rate and both zinc and Vitamin C are issued free of charge to patients from pharmacies.
 Professor Zemmouri, a Moroccan scientist, believes that 78% of Europe’s COVID-19 deaths could have been prevented if Europe had used hydroxychloroquine (an inexpensive drug with a long safety record); it must, however, be administered early in the course of the disease, unlike in some of the unsuccessful trails.
 They had been widely praised for their handling of the disease and are now donating substantial quantities of supplies for Covid-19 to several African countries, although Africa is the continent with the lowest rates of infection.
-The peak was reached in Morocco in mid-late November.

 We suggest you read this to be aware of risks & follow our recommendations to prevent infection: